Pi4J/pi4j.github.io/content/blog/2025/20250625-java-21-not-working-on-zero-2.md

 ## Compare Boards

-To help identify these kind of issues which behave differently on different types of Raspberry Pi boards, the Board Info Service has been extended with a [Compare view](https://api.pi4j.com/board-compare?board2=MODEL_4_B&board1=ZERO_V2) where you can easily see the differences between two boards.
+To help identify these kinds of issues that behave differently on different types of Raspberry Pi boards, the Board Info Service has been extended with a [Compare view](https://api.pi4j.com/board-compare?board2=MODEL_4_B&board1=ZERO_V2) where you can easily see the differences between two boards.

 ![](/assets/blogs/api/compare-boards.png)